 Teams from all UIL conferences compete together at qualifier meets in their respective areas of the state.

-At the UIL Robotics State Championships, teams in the BEST Division and in the FTC contest of the FIRST Division will be organized into two competition groups.
-Group 1 will include schools from UIL Conferences 1A, 2A, 3A and 4A.
-Group 2 will include schools from UIL Conferences 5A and 6A.
+At the UIL State Championships, teams are assigned competition groups based on school size and contest-specific criteria.
 State championships will be awarded for each competition group.